Container Limit Ranges

 Log in to the console as

 In the dialog that appears, you can see that KubeSphere does not set any requests or limits by default.
-To set requests and limits to control CPU and memory resources, use the slider to move to a desired value or input numbers directly.
+To set requests and limits to control CPU and memory resources, use the slider to move to a desired value or enter numbers directly.
 Leaving a field blank means you do not set any requests or limits.

 NoteThe limit can never be lower than the request.